Sunday, 25 September 2016

 Pesukim on Invitations

-Question: I sometimes receive wedding invitations with pesukim written on them.
-Can I throw them away or do I need to put them in sheimos?
+Question: I sometimes receive wedding invitations that include pesukim.
+Am I allowed to throw them away, or do they need to go in sheimos?

-Answer: The Gemara (Shabbos 115b) writes that if one writes berachos unnecessarily it is as if they burnt the Torah, as they will eventually cause them to be discarded and mistreated.
-Thus, Rambam (Teshuvos Harambam 268) and the Shulchan Aruch (OC 283:4) writes that one should not write pesukim on a tallis.
-The Shach (OC 283:6) explains that when the tallis wears out, it will likely be thrown away, together with the pesukim on it.
+Answer: The Gemara (Shabbos 115b) states that one who writes berachos unnecessarily is as if they have burned the Torah, since such writings are likely to be discarded and treated disrespectfully.
+For this reason, Rambam (Teshuvos Harambam 268) and the Shulchan Aruch (YD 283:4) rule that pesukim should not be written on a tallis.

-In conclusion, one printing invitations should ideally avoid printing any pesukim on them.
-If one received an invitation, one should double wrap it in a plastic bag before disposing of it (See Teshuvos Vehanhagos 1:554).
+In conclusion, one should ideally refrain from printing pesukim on invitations.
+If one receives such an invitation, it should be wrapped in a plastic bag before being disposed of, in order to show proper respect (see Teshuvos Vehanhagos 1:554).

 No comments: